richardsc/nb/README.md

-This will open up the text editor you have specified in your ``EDITOR`` environment variable, or the ``vim`` editor if you have not specified this variable.
-Just follow the instructions and close the editor, and a new note will have been created, with the note having been deleted.
+This will open up the text editor you have specified in your ``EDITOR`` environment variable, or the ``vim`` editor if you have not specified this variable, just as if a new note were being created.